urllib3/urllib3/docs/security.rst

     See: https://urllib3.readthedocs.org/en/latest/security.html
     (This warning will only appear once by default.)

+This would be a great time to enable HTTPS verification:
+:ref:`certifi-with-urllib3`.

 If you know what you're doing and would like to disable this and other warnings, you can use :func:`~urllib3.disable_warnings`::

     import urllib3
     urllib3.disable_warnings()

+Making unverified HTTPS requests is strongly discouraged.